avaldebe/PMserial/examples/HardwareSerial/README.md

 - Serial is the only HardwareSerial.

-This example useds Serial for communicaring with the sensor and printing the sensor values.
+This example used Serial for communicating with the sensor and printing the sensor values.
-Some garbage betweem printouts is to be expected.
+Some garbage between printouts is to be expected.

 ```bash
 # compile